 The Book of Kells Exhibition is a must-see on the itinerary of all visitors to Dublin.
 Located in the heart of the city centre in Trinity College Dublin, the Exhibition displays the Book of Kells, a 9th century manuscript that documents the four Gospels of the life of Jesus Christ.
 The Book of Kells is Ireland’s greatest cultural treasure and the world’s most famous medieval manuscript.
 Each page is adorned with beautiful 9th century illuminations and inspired the Oscar nominated film, ‘The Secret of Kells’ (2009)The Exhibition also features access to the Long Room, one of the world’s most beautiful libraries, that houses 200,000 of Trinity College’s oldest books. =

-Hop off at stop No. 13 Nassau Street to visit the world famous Book of Kells and Trinity College
+Hop off at our Nassau Street stop to visit the world famous Book of Kells and Trinity College

 The Famous Bookshops of Dublin

 Dublin is famous for its beautiful and quaint bookshops and they’re dotted all around the city (which also happen to be a UNESCO City of Literature.)
 On the Northside you’ll find the Winding Stair, Chapters (great for a second hand find) and of course Eason on O’ Connell Street.
 The Southside of the River Liffey boasts some gorgeous bookshops as well, from Hodges Figgis on Dawson Street, Books Upstairs on D’Olier Street and the more modern Gutter Bookshop in Temple Bar.